|2013 ALS User Meeting Highlights|

 Next up was the ever-popular student poster competition, followed by a reception that gave the 23 students a chance to field questions about their work and 34 exhibitors an opportunity to introduce their wares to users.
 First prize went to Royce Lam of UC Berkeley’s Saykally Group, for his research using x-ray absorption spectroscopy to probe ions in solution.

 Tuesday morning featured this year’s David Shirley Award winner, North Carolina University’s Harold Ade, speaking about his achievements in polymer science.
 This year’s student poster award winner also had a chance to present and field questions about his research.
 The morning progressed with science highlight presentations by ALS users working in a variety of research areas.

 Tuesday’s awards dinner was a celebratory gathering of ALS users recognizing exceptional synchrotron science.
-The Klaus Halbach Award for Innovative Instrumentation went to Chris Jozwiak of the Lab’s Materials Science Division and the Tim Renner User Services Award for Outstanding Support to the ALS User Community went to John Pepper of the ALS Berkeley Center for Structural Biology.
+The Klaus Halbach Award for Innovative Instrumentation went to Chris Jozwiak of the Lab’s Materials Science Division and the Tim Renner User Services Award for Outstanding Support to the ALS User Community went to John Pepper of the ALS Mechanical Technology Division.
 Descriptions of the awards and more photos of the recipients will be posted soon.